Ken Kirkey, Chief Partnership Officer, All Home

 What is Interim Housing?

 There is not yet a clear consensus on what interim housing is or what to call it, as an emerging type of housing that is different from both traditional homeless shelters and permanent supportive housing.
-We are using the term interim housing to describe housing being developed across the Bay Area to provide a short-term home in which to stabilize and heal after living on the streets, on the way to a permanent home.
+We are using the term interim housing to describe dwellings being developed across the Bay Area to provide a short-term home in which to stabilize and heal after living on the streets, on the way to a permanent home.
+Interim housing features non-congregate sleeping arrangements (i.e. individual rooms with doors that close), and offers a basic level of supportive services, individual privacy, security, and space to keep belongings.

 Interim housing can provide our neighbors with some dignity through a private room in a secure, clean, and attractive environment with direct access to services (housing navigation support, employment services, mental and behavioral health counseling, etc).
 Although there are many variations of how it can appear, interim housing communities generally share the following characteristics: